jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 **b) CSRF token access for user authentication and form sending**

 **a)** We need two separate processes running simultaneously for our configuration to work.
 For example, we can start the client's server to launch on, say, localhost:3000, and likewise, the back-end Rails server can be launched on a separate port on localhost:3001.
-The client needs to communicate with our back-end server, and vice-versa, so in this configuration, the user's browser would load localhost:3000, accessing all of the static client assets from our front-facing server, which in turn fetches and posts new data to and from our database at localhost:3001 as needed.
+The client server needs to communicate with our back-end server, and vice-versa, so in this configuration, the user's browser would load localhost:3000, accessing all of the static client assets from our front-facing server, which in turn would fetch new data to and from our database at localhost:3001 as needed.

 ![](https://i.imgur.com/i0DVIjm.png)